A subtrope of Amusing Injuries

 - In Duke Nukem I, shooting the chicken item turns it into a perfect roast worth much more health.
 Shooting it again destroys it.

-- In Toki, shooting down a flying turkey roasts it into a nice bonus food item.
+- In Toki, shooting down the flying turkey Bungataras roasts it into a nice bonus food item.

 - One of the Homestar Runner Summer Short Shorts, The Millionzoic Era, has The Cheat as a dinosaur drinking lava from a volcano and breathing fire one caveman versions of Homestar, Marzipan and Strong Bad, turning them into a chicken leg, a steak, and a lobster tail.